 In 1997, I was invited to a small birthday party for David Bowie at the English restaurant Tea & Sympathy in downtown Manhattan.
 At the time, I was the music editor of Rolling Stone, and only a handful of other people — close friends and industry people — were in attendance.
 Even Bowie’s wife, Iman, was absent, having jetted off earlier in the day, although she left behind a spectacular birthday cake that he showed off as everyone sang “Happy Birthday” to him.
-Bowie and I sat at a small table for an interview, and he talked of what it felt like to Ziggy Stardust finally entering middle age proper.
+Bowie and I sat at a small table for an interview, and he talked of what it felt like for Ziggy Stardust to be finally entering middle age proper.
 The night before, I had gone to Madison Square Garden and watched a cast of rockers — from Lou Reed to the Cure’s Robert Smith to the Pixies’ Frank Black and Foo Fighters’ Dave Grohl — reinterpret his songs, with Bowie singing along with them.
-The following is my report on that 50th birthday extravaganza in New York City, originally appearing in Rolling Stone, all those years ago.
+The following is my report on that 50th birthday extravaganza in New York City all those years ago.

 A cast of modern rockers helps David Bowie celebrate his birthday